-A measure for the amount of ignorance possessed by the observer, i.e. the amount of uncertainty in the determination of the pure state of the system, should depend on the probability distribution $\left\{ P_\alpha\right\}$.
+A measure for the amount of information possessed by the observer, i.e., the amount of uncertainty in the determination of the pure state of the system, should depend on the probability distribution $\left\{ P_\alpha\right\}$.
 This measure is denoted by $S(\left\{ P_\alpha\right\})$ and referred to as the entropy of the system.
 To obtain a specific form for the entropy as a function of the probability distribution, it is noted that this function should satisfy the following conditions.

-\begin{enumerate}[i] \item The entropy should be zero when the observer has complete knowledge about the evolution of the system.
-In other words, if the observer know with absolute certainty that the system occupy a specific state $\phi_\alpha$, such that $P_\alpha=1$ and $P_\beta=0\ \forall \beta\neq\alpha$, the entropy must vanish. \item The entropy should always be either zero or a positive number, i.e. $S\geq 0$. \item The entropy should take a maximum value when the observer is maximally ignorant.
-This happen when the system is in statistical equilibrium.
-When all states are equally probable, it imply that the observer possess zero partial knowledge which can be used to distinguish between some of the features of the set of states.
+\begin{enumerate}[label=\roman*] \item The entropy should be zero when the observer has complete knowledge about the evolution of the system.
+In other words, if the observer knows with absolute certainty that the system occupies a specific state $\phi_\alpha$, such that $P_\alpha=1$ and $P_\beta=0\ \forall \beta\neq\alpha$, the entropy must vanish. \item The entropy should always be either zero or a positive number, i.e. $S\geq 0$. \item The entropy should take a maximum value when the observer is maximally ignorant.
+This happens when the system is in statistical equilibrium.
+When all states are equally probable, it implies that the observer possesses zero partial knowledge which can be used to distinguish between some of the features of the set of states.
 Thus,

 \item The entropy should, in statistical equilibrium, be a continuously increasing function of the number of states $N$.
-In other words, when $N$ increase, the uncertainty volume $V_{\Omega_j}$ increase continuously. \item The entropy should satisfy the following composition law,
+In other words, when $N$ increases, the uncertainty volume $V_{\Omega_j}$ increases continuously. \item The entropy should satisfy the following composition law,